BhadraNivedita/Correlation-in-Python/README.md

 Point-biserial correlation is used when one variable is binary (e.g., yes/no) and the other is continuous.
 It quantifies the strength and direction of the association between the two variables.
 Assumptions: The continuous variable should be approximately normally distributed.

+**Phi Coefficient (ϕ)**:

+The phi coefficient measures the association between two binary variables (usually coded as 0 and 1).
+It is similar to Pearson's correlation but is specific to binary data.
+Assumptions: Both variables should be binary.